philku/uconn-googleCloud/classes/02 Wordpress, HTML, and CSS/css.md

 ```

+### Select element by ID

-The id selector uses the id attribute of an HTML element to select a specific element.
+The id selector uses the id attribute of an HTML element to
+select a specific element.

-The id of an element should be unique within a page, so the id selector is used to select one unique element!
+The id of an element should be unique within a page, so the id
+selector is used to select one unique element.

-To select an element with a specific id, write a hash (#) character, followed by the id of the element.
+To select an element with a specific id, write a hash (#) character,
+followed by the id of the element.

 The style rule below will be applied to the HTML element with id="para1":